Appforge-lab/Vise.css/README.md

 - You may prefer **pure** CSS framework with no Javascript and no third-party libraries.
 - You may need a **smart** grid system.

-## Short Approach
+## Introduction to Vise's Approach

-Vise is forged with the following notions in mind:
+Vise is not the usal CSS framework that is focused on only making styling a faster proccess, but also forged with the following notions in mind:

 - **Encapsulation**